A selection of History games, worksheets and lesson plans.

 Undercover in Fascist Italy

 A major decision-making simulation, complete with a worksheet, which provides a thorough investigation of Mussolini's domestic policies.
 In this simulation students play the role of James Spod, an undercover agent.
 The mission is to find, and then assassinate, Benito Mussolini: the Fascist dictator whose alliance with the evil Adolf Hitler is throwing the world into chaos.
 Factual knowledge will be tested as students play the simulation and the scores of the whole class can be viewed on a live leaderboard!
+Part of a complete scheme of work available to ActiveHistory subscribers.

-Churchill: Hero or Villain? [free]
+Churchill: Hero or Villain?

 This detailed, stand-alone study unit is based around an interactive Head2Head Virtual Interview with Winston Churchill.
 The unit is designed to be used with Year 9 students (13-14 years) but is easily adaptable to other contexts.
 The unit develops sourcework and essay-writing skills, and the outcome is a detailed, structured essay answering the key question "Was Winston Churchill a hero, or a villain?".